TheRealKaup/KTech/documentation/style.md

 Use the `struct` keyword for a class that has no protected or private members.
 Otherwise, use the `class` keyword.

+Virtualize the destructors of world structures and of any class that is expected to be derived from, in order to avoid memory leaks.

 # Source and header files

 ## Inclusion